Your Front Door Is Your First Line of Defence

 The European standard BS EN 1627:2011 defines resistance classes that specify what level of attack a door can withstand:

-• SR3 (RC3) — Resists experienced attack with heavy-duty tools (crowbars, drills, angle grinders) for 5 minutes.
-The gold standard for residential security.
+- LPS 1175 SR3 (Issue 8).
+Resists experienced attack with heavy-duty tools (crowbars, drills, angle grinders) for 5 minutes.
+The LPCB police-preferred residential rating.
 Only achievable with steel construction.
+SteelR offers this as the Enhanced upgrade tier above the BS EN 1627 RC4 Standard.

 For residential properties, SR3 is the benchmark for premium security.
 Homeowners in high-value areas such as London, Virginia Water and Beaconsfield increasingly specify SR3 as a baseline requirement.